jbiatek/BSGRulebook/rulebook.md

 ### Crisis card resolution

-1. Draw Crisis card
+1. Draw a Crisis card.
-2. Reveal Crisis card and read it
+2. Reveal the Crisis card and read it.
-   - Starbuck's "Secret Destiny" takes place before Baltar's "Delusional Intuition" (Baltar's text should really say "after revealing")
+   - Starbuck's "Secret Destiny" takes place before Baltar's "Delusional Intuition".
+(Baltar's text should really say "after revealing".)
-3. Resolve "[Someone] Chooses" event, if any
+3. Resolve "[Someone] Chooses" event, if any.
-   - Lee Adama's "Choose a Different Path" adds a new choice that *may* be chosen
+   - Lee Adama's "Choose a Different Path" adds a new box that *may* be chosen.
-    - Helo’s "Moral Compass" forces a specific choice that *must* be chosen
+    - Helo’s "Moral Compass" *forces* a specific box to be chosen.
-4. Follow the Skill Check procedure if a Skill Check has been chosen
+4. Follow the Skill Check procedure if a Skill Check is to be performed.

 When resolving a result with multiple Cylon activations, resolve them in left to right order.